Patronicity Resources Logo

 Patronicity: How has this project changed your community for the better?

 Polina: We survey our community on a regular basis, starting with our interns and Fellows, to people who come to our events, to our funders and donors, and they tell us that PATTERN has been a light in the darkness to those who want to create for a living while staying in Indiana.
 I've heard and read (in survey responses) that PATTERN provides hope that Indianapolis is and can be a culturally-forward city where people outside of traditional careers might feel welcome and supported.
-We've always had and will continue to have world-class talent here; PATTERN has helped bring more visibility to said talent, surfacing a small, but ever expanding community of creators.
+We've always had and will continue to have world-class talent here; PATTERN has helped bring more visibility to said talent, surfacing a small, but ever-expanding community of creators.

 Inside PATTERN’s multi-purpose mobile pop-up shop